-McLoughlin Middle School and Marshall Elementary School
+McLoughlin Middle School & Marshall Elementary School

-McLoughlin Middle School and Marshall Elementary School share a new 199,000 sf building, designed by LSW Architects.
+McLoughlin Middle School and Marshall Elementary School share a new 199,000 SF building, designed by LSW Architects.
 McLoughlin supports roughly 900 students, while Marshall has around 420, including 100 students from the district’s pre-kindergarten special education program.
 LSW worked closely with students, teachers, and the community to create a space that supports the diversity of the student body and learning methods.
 This includes a range of classroom sizes and configurations created to meet the needs of students in the pre-kindergarten and special education programs.